Collision Earth: Plot

 When they get to the facility they find a computer and send activation codes for the energy field to Project Seven thus enabling the energy field.
 Victoria docks with Project Seven and guides it to Mercury and undocks with it before impact.
 Preston and Christopher then run outside and see Mercury moving away from Earth.
-They then contact Victoria, who managed to escape and they tell each other about their prospective views.
-A scene from outside of the Nautilus, shows asteroid debris from Mercury that had formed into rings around Earth.
+They then contact Victoria, who managed to escape and they tell each other about their respective views.
+A scene from outside of Nautilus shows asteroid debris from Mercury that had formed into rings around Earth.